What is Extrapolation?

 Other Practical Uses

-Extrapolation is used in many scientific fields, like in engineering where extrapolation is often necessary.
+Extrapolation is used in many scientific fields, like in chemistry and engineering where extrapolation is often necessary.
 For example, if you know the current voltages of a particular system, you can extrapolate that data to predict how the system might respond to higher voltages.

 Cautions with Use